haran02001/CODEALPHA/README.md

-Here's a `README.md` for a secure coding review project:
+Here's a `README.md` for a secure Cyber Security project:
 ---

 Here's a concise `README.md` for your basic network sniffer project using Python: